ambitioninc/gclient-service-account-auth/docs/quickstart.rst

 Knowing what methods to call does require some knowledge of what methods are available.
-For Google Analytics in particular it would be useful to use an external libary to simplify the interface.
+For Google Analytics in particular it would be useful to use an external library to simplify the interface.

 .. _Google Analytics API: https://github.com/google/google-api-python-client